blaz-kranjc/amethyst/book/src/getting-started.md

 ## Setting up Rust

 We recommend using [rustup][ru] to easily install the latest stable version of rust.
-Instructions should be on screen once rustup is downloaded.
+Instructions should be on the screen once rustup is downloaded.

 [ru]: https://rustup.rs